 Fr.
-Taylor discusses the meaning of suffering in our lives, and how Christ can something so difficult and painful can be turned into something beautiful.
+Taylor discusses the meaning of suffering in our lives, and how something so difficult and painful can be turned into something beautiful by Christ.

 Thank you for watching and participating in this retreat!